-The Pound (GBP) tumbled against the other majors this morning as labour’s attempts to amend the government’s Brexit bill were rejected by parliament.
+The Pound (GBP) plummeted against the rest of the majors this morning as markets were spooked by parliament’s decision to pass the government’s Brexit bill without amendments.

-The New Zealand Dollar is today up 0.38% against the United States Dollar, up 1.6% against the British Pound Sterling, up 0.56% against the Euro, even against the Australian Dollar, up 0.2% against the Chinese Yuan and up 0.73% against the Fijian Dollar.
+The New Zealand Dollar is today down -0.23% against the United States Dollar, down -0.14% against the British Pound Sterling, down -0.58% against the Euro, up 0.09% against the Australian Dollar, down -0.27% against the Chinese Yuan and up 0.48% against the Fijian Dollar.

 Read on for the latest 1-week and 3-month NZD cross rate fluctuations, charts and trends.
 View article >

 The Pound (GBP) strengthened against the majority of its peers on Wednesday as Chancellor Philip Hammond released his first Spring Budget.

 While the Budget did not contain a rise in government spending or tax reform as some investors had hoped, the Chancellor’s upbeat post-Brexit outlook and a revision of the OBR’s 2017 growth forecast from 1.4% to 2.0% helped drive Sterling higher.
 View article >

 The Pound (GBP) tumbled against most of its peers this morning as markets await Chancellor Philip Hammond’s budget statement.